RFP Response Management

 1. Win Rates & Shortlist Success:

 Keep track of how many proposals actually turn into wins or get you into the final round.
-This is your north star for how effective your overall approach is.
+This is your north star for determining the effectiveness of your overall approach.

 2. Response Speed: